simrit1/Modulo-Visualizer/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Multiplication-Visualizer#contents)

-This program lets the user view a times table and tinker with the number of nodes or the colors of its elements.
+(Main.py) - this program lets the user view a times table and tinker with the number of nodes or the colors of its elements.

 ## Singular Demo Video